msegeya/openpowerquality.github.io/src/technology/quickstart.md

 title: Quick Start
 ---

+# 0. Caveat

+This quick start refers to our first generation system.
+We are working on the second generation system and will publish an updated quick start in the near future.

 # 1. Obtain an OPQBox

 The first step in getting started is to obtain an OPQBox.